DragonSenses/complete-ecommerce-store/architectural-decision-log.md

 refactor: Migrate from Planetscale to PostgreSQL

+To quickly get a local PostgreSQL database and prisma working see [Summary: PostgreSQL and Prisma ORM](#summary-postgresql-and-prisma-orm).
+Read further for more detailed instructions.

 ### Install local PostgreSQL database

 - [Set up a local postgresql database | Prisma](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database)